pingcap/docs/tidb-cloud/vector-search-get-started-via-python-client.md

 ---
-title: Get Started with Vector Search via Python Client
+title: Get Started with Vector Search Using the Python Client
-summary: Learn how to quickly get started with the TiDB Vector Search feature via Python Client and perform semantic searches.
+summary: Learn how to quickly get started with the TiDB vector search feature in TiDB Cloud using a Python client and perform semantic searches.
 ---

-# Get Started with Vector Search via Python Client
+# Get Started with Vector Search Using the Python Client

-This tutorial will walk you through how to connect to a TiDB cluster via the Python Client, store the vectors from embedding, and perform semantic searches using the vector search feature.
+This tutorial demonstrates how to get started with the [vector search](/tidb-cloud/vector-search-overview.md) feature in TiDB Cloud using a Python client.
+You will learn how to use the Python client [`tidb-vector`](https://github.com/pingcap/tidb-vector-python) to:

+- Set up your environment.
+- Connect to your TiDB cluster.
+- Create a vector table.
+- Store vector embeddings.
+- Perform vector search queries.

 > **Note**
 >
-> The Vector Search feature is only available for TiDB Serverless at this moment.
+> The vector search feature is currently in beta and only available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.

 ## Prerequisites